Updated: Sep 1

 Author: Inna of innichkachef.com

-1¾ cups cooked chickpeas or 1 can 15 oz (drained) Zest of one lemon Zest of one orange 2 tablespoons lemon juice 2 tablespoons orange juice ¼ cup olive oil ½ cup white sugar or coconut sugar 2 egg yolks ⅔ cup whole wheat flour 2 teaspoon baking powder ½ teaspoon salt ½ teaspoon ground cardamom ⅓ cup ground walnuts 2 egg whites
+1¾ cups cooked chickpeas or 1 can 15 oz (drained) Zest of one lemon Zest of one orange 2 tablespoons lemon juice 2 tablespoons orange juice ¼ cup olive oil ½ cup raw cane sugar or coconut sugar 2 egg yolks ⅔ cup whole wheat flour 2 teaspoon baking powder ½ teaspoon sea salt ½ teaspoon ground cardamom ⅓ cup ground walnuts 2 egg whites

 1. Preheat oven to 325°F. 2.
 Line muffin tin with paper liners.
 3. Whip egg whites and set aside.